Dariush Mehrjui: The Cycle 1973–1978

-In 1973 Mehrjui began directing what was to be his most acclaimed film, The Cycle Mehrjui got the idea for the film when a friend suggest that he investigate the black market and illicit blood traffic in Iran.
+In 1973 Mehrjui began directing what was to be his most acclaimed film, The Cycle.
+Mehrjui got the idea for the film when a friend suggest that he investigate the black market and illicit blood traffic in Iran.
 Horrified with what he found, Mehrjui took the idea to Gholamhossein Sa'edi, who had written a play on the subject, "Aashghaal-duni".
 The play became the basis for the script, which then had to be approved by the Ministry of Culture before production could begin.
 With pressure from the Iranian medical community, approval was delayed for a year until Mehrjui began shooting the film in 1974.
-The film stars Saeed Kangarani, Esmail Mohammadi, Ezzatollah Entezami, Ali Nassirian and Fourouzan.
+The film stars Saeed Kangarani, Esmail Mohammadi, Ezzatollah Entezami, Ali Nassirian, and Fourouzan.

 In the film, Kangarani plays Ali, a teenager who has brought his dying father (Mohammadi) to Tehran in order to find medical treatment.
 They are too poor to afford any help from the local hospital, but Dr. Sameri (Entezami) offers them money in exchange for giving illegal and unsafe blood donations at a local blood bank.
 Ali begins giving blood and eventually works for Dr. Sameri in luring blood donors, despite spreading diseases in the process.
 Ali meets another doctor (Nassirian) who is attempting to establish a legitimate blood bank, and helps Dr. Sameri in sabotaging his plans.
 Ali also meets and becomes the lover of a young nurse, played by Fourouzan.
 As Ali becomes more and more involved in the illegal blood trafficking, his father's health worsens until he finally dies and Ali must decide what path his life will take.
-The films title, Dayereh mina, refers to a line from a poem by Hafiz Shirazi: "Because of the cycle of the universe, my heart is bleeding."
+The film's title, Dayereh mina, refers to a line from a poem by Hafiz Shirazi: "Because of the cycle of the universe, my heart is bleeding."